Andrew Welch's Town Crier Outfit

 Why?
 Because back then they just sewed directly through the fabric and then covered any visible seams with military lace - the gold stuff.
 Once you figure that out, everything gets a lot easier and flatter!

 I already knew that fine wool, arranged in multiple layers, is an excellent insulator.
 What I discovered is that (a) many town crier events take place in extremely hot weather, and (b) many town criers know this already and have non-wool frock coats!
-A summer-weight uniform may soon be in the making...
+A summer-weight coat may soon be in the making...

 My shoulder cape was designed to be reversible, with red on one side and green on the other.
 This worked out very well, when, six months after being appointed Official Town Crier for Caledon, Ontario, the Town of Erin bestowed the same honour for their municipality.
-I quickly modified the green side to be trimmed in shamrocks instead of the leaves used for the rest of the coat, and I now have a uniform suitable for my new appointment as well.
+I quickly modified the green side to be trimmed in shamrocks instead of the leaves used for the rest of the coat, and I now have regalia suitable for my new appointment as well.

 One more trick...
 I mounted my Guild crest on a small piece of sheet metal, allowing me to use magnets to attach it to either side of my cape, or even my vest, if I am not wearing the coat!